View source code

 Template std.range.primitives.isInfinite

-is an infinite input range.
+Returns true if R is an infinite input range.
 An

 infinite input range is an input range that has a statically-defined

-enumerated member called
+enumerated member called that is always emptyfalse,

 for example:

-struct MyInfiniteRange { enum bool empty = false; ... }
+enum bool empty = false;

 Arguments